 But what about an even more personal experience riding the waves?
 What if you could ride a bike or a motorcycle on the water?
 Wouldn’t that be cool?
 Well, you can come close to that sensation, if you want.
-All you need is a personal water craft!
+All you need is a personal watercraft!

 You may know these exciting water machines by one of their most popular brand names: Jet Ski®.
-Personal water craft (PWC) can be found on lakes, rivers and oceans all over the world.
+Personal watercraft (PWC) can be found on lakes, rivers and oceans all over the world.
 Since the late 1960s, these small, fast, personal boats have become extremely popular.

 How does that work?
 Is it magic?
 No!
 It’s science, pure and simple.
 Specifically, it’s Isaac Newton’s third law of motion at work.
-You may have heard Newton’s third law of motion stated something like this: “every action has an equal but opposite reaction.”
+You may have heard Newton’s third law of motion stated something like this: “Every action has an equal but opposite reaction.”

-Personal water craft work on this same principle.
+Personal water craft work on the same principle.
 The engine powers a pump, called an impeller, which sucks in water and blasts it out of a hole in the back of the vehicle.
 The force of the water pushing backward drives the craft forward.

-Although Isaac Newton figured out the science behind personal water craft hundreds of years ago, modern personal water craft weren’t invented until the late 1960s.
-Clayton J. Jacobson is usually given credit for its invention, although many of the important pieces of modern personal water craft, including the impeller and fiberglass body, were already in existence.
+Although Newton’s third law of motion is hundreds of years old, modern personal watercraft weren’t invented until the late 1960s.
+Clayton J. Jacobson is usually given credit for its invention.
+However, many of the important pieces of modern personal water craft, including the impeller and fiberglass body, were already in existence.